xeronms/snake_game/README.md

-Short snake game created with pygame library
+Short snake game created with pygame library.

-The project was writen by the time I had no knowledge of object oriented programming
+The project was writen by the time I had no knowledge of object oriented programming.

-Hence everything is contained in snake.py file with no other classes than the library ones
+Hence, everything is contained in snake.py file with no other classes than the library ones.

-Additionally, screen shots of a gameplay and sound effects are added
+There are some screen shots of a gameplay and sound effects additionally added.